agentmorris/MegaDetector/megadetector/taxonomy_mapping/README.md

 This folder contains scripts and some reference files used for mapping data on LILA to the iNaturalist taxonomy.
 The results of this process are published [here](https://lila.science/taxonomy-mapping-for-camera-trap-data-sets/).

-This folder is only for generating and maintaining this mapping If you want to <i>use</i> data from LILA, don't worry about this folder; instead, see the [lila](https://github.com/agentmorris/MegaDetector/tree/main/megadetector/data_management/lila) folder.
+This folder is only for generating and maintaining this mapping.
+If you want to <i>use</i> data from LILA, don't worry about this folder; instead, see the [lila](https://github.com/agentmorris/MegaDetector/tree/main/megadetector/data_management/lila) folder.

 ## To add a new dataset come to the harmonized LILA taxonomy